An-dy1/cypress-testing-angular/README.md

 - Cypress is asynchronous

+- Very cool feature, Cypress configuration setting to intercept Google analytics traffic so that it doesn't count towards analytics:

+`"blacklistHosts": "[*google-analytics.com]"`

+- Make an and access env variables from the cypress.json file:

+`"env": { "defaultHeroName": "Big Dude" }`

+`Cypress.env(variableName)`

+- Could also do this in a `cypress.env.json` file
+- Set a host, etc

 ## questions

 1. As I'm working on a test, can I flag or label it so that cypress only reruns that test (quick feedback, I don't need all of them to run)